Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Credit Card Refinancing

-Credit card refinancing is basically when you transfer the balance of one credit card to another, literally opening up a new credit card account in order to pay off an existing credit card.
+Compared to debt consolidation, credit card refinancing is basically when you transfer the balance of one credit card to another, literally opening up a new credit card account in order to pay off an existing credit card.

 Now this may sound redundant, but if done correctly it can be a very effective strategy when trying to eliminate debt.
 The plan all hinges on being able to get a new credit card with a lower interest rate than the one being paid off, so this option is best suited to those with better credit scores.